memcachier/docs/heroku_articles/flask-memcache.md

       Generating .../flask_memcache/migrations/versions/c90b05ec9bd6_task_table.py ... done
     ```

-    The migration can be found in `migrations/versions/c90b05ec9bd6_task_table.py`.
+    The new migration can be found in `migrations/versions/c90b05ec9bd6_task_table.py` (your filename's prefix will differ).

-Let's save the changes so far:
+Save your changes so far:

 ```term
 $ git add .